-35. Prior to the commencement of site preparation and development, the applicant should submit a Reptile Mitigation Method Statement, to be agreed in writing by the Local Planning Authority.
-That Method Statement shall include measures to safely capture reptile and to translocate them to a previously agreed receptor site.
+33. A Reptile Mitigation Method Statement shall be submitted to and agreed in writing by the Local Planning Authority prior to any development, including site clearance and preparation works, being undertaken on the application site.
+The Method Statement shall include measures to safely capture reptiles and translocate them to a previously agreed receptor site.
 The translocation set out in the Method Statement shall be carried out by suitably qualified and experienced ecologist, at an appropriate time of year, using currently accepted best practice techniques.
-Subsequently the Method Statement shall be implemented as agreed.
+Thereafter the Method Statement shall be implemented in strict accordance with that agreed.